 Simply making some important lifestyle changes

-1- Watch your weight: One should keep a watch on BMI has been directly linked to increase fertility in both men and women.
+1- Watch your weight: One should keep a watch on BMI has been directly linked to increasing fertility in both men and women.
 This happens because weight directly affects your body’s hormone production and that control your fertility and chances of conceiving.
 If men are overweight then it may lead to decreased sperm production or lower sperm count in men and decreased frequency and consistency of ovulation in women.
-This is the helpful tip if you are getting pregnant.
+This is a helpful tip if you are getting pregnant.
+(2)

-3- Stay active: This is the important step in maintaining a healthy weight and BMI.
-In men, moderate exercise or active yoga can help produce enzymes that help to protect sperm and maintain good health of sperms.
+3- Stay active: This is an important step in maintaining a healthy weight and BMI.
+In men, moderate exercise or active yoga can help produce enzymes that help to protect sperm and maintain the good health of sperms.
 This is one of the best tips to get pregnant.
-This is the helpful tip if you are getting pregnant.
+This is a helpful tip if you are getting pregnant.
+(4)

 4- Avoid exposure to sexually transmitted infections (STIs): STIs or STD's, especially chlamydia and gonorrhea, can cause severe infertility in both women and men.
 Both of these STIs and STD's can occasionally present asymptomatically (without warning signs), so without delaying plan a visit to STD and STI screening before you stop using condoms and contraception when you plan to conceive or have a baby.

 5- Quit smoking: Use of tobacco and cigarettes is another leading cause of infertility amongst both men and women.
-Women who smoke have the high risk of aging their ovaries and depleting their eggs prematurely.
+Women who smoke have a high risk of aging their ovaries and depleting their eggs prematurely.
 In men, smoking vastly effects and reduced sperm counts and decreased sperm mobility.
+(5)

 In men, regular heavy drinking is directly linked with lower levels of testosterone, that leads to decreased sperm counts and even impotence.
 This is one of the best tips to get pregnant.